Page Last Updated: 10 May 2022

 The Watersmeet Hotel can be found above a quiet, sandy beach, in the timeless village of Mortehoe, on Devon’s rugged North Atlantic coast. cream teas come with freshly made scones, local clotted cream and delicious strawberry jam.
 Dependent on the time of year you can enjoy your tea either on the sun trap terrace, the lawn or in the comfy lounge.

-Set in a secluded valley, nestling snugly near the Heritage Coast of Ilfracombe, North Devon, the Manor House is thought to date from the 11th century and was mentioned in the Domesday Book.
+Open from April to September (closed Sunday, Wednesday & Friday), Ye Olde Manor Buttery can be found in the grounds of Chambercombe Manor, set in a secluded valley nestling snugly near the Heritage Coast of Ilfracombe, North Devon.
+The Manor House is thought to date from the 11th century and was mentioned in the Domesday Book.
 You can enjoy one of their famous Devonshire cream teas inside the recently refurbished tea room or eat outside in the lovely tea garden.